4 Facts About Pancreatic Cancer

 3. Surgery may be an option.

-Surgery to remove and cure pancreatic cancer may be an option for patients — specifically if the cancer is in its early stages.
-And surgery often offers patients the best chance for survival and managing the cancer.
+Surgery to remove and treat pancreatic cancer may be an option — specifically if the cancer is in its early stages.
+And surgery often offers the best chance for survival and managing the cancer.

 In the past five to 10 years, there has been a complete shift in how to treat pancreatic cancer, particularly when it comes to the timing of surgery.